weaveworks-liquidmetal/fl/README.md

-# fl - the experimental CLI for Flintlock
+# fl - an experimental CLI for Flintlock

 An experiment CLI for interacting with Flintlock